 My possessions were in a bottom locker without a padlock.
 The lock I brought from the US was too big to fit the lockers, so I stored my belongings without locking them up.
 Shocked and bummed by the burglary, we left the airport and drove back to the lodge to prepare handwritten inventories of everything stored in the safari truck – #@!*…

-When we got to the police station the guides accompanied those with loses inside to file reports.
+When we arrived at the police station the guides accompanied those with loses inside to file reports.
 After about an hour they came out with a policeman who dusted the lockers for fingerprints.
 The Maun Police’s casual attitude, incompetence, and lack of concern over the burglary were disturbing.
+My conclusion was Botswana may not be a good place to have a police emergency.

 We thought the theft was an “inside job” with employees at the campground / lodge tipping off the burglars of our absence.
 It would have been difficult for outsiders to invade the guarded, fenced grounds with a security guard posted at the entrance.